Valentina Tozzini

 2017 - : National Habilitation as Full Professor of Applied Physics and Condensed Matter Physics (Theory)

-2010 - : Panel member for grants of national research programmes of EU countries, Remote reviewer for ERC starting grants
+2010 - : Panel member for grants of national research programmes of EU countries, Remote reviewer for ERC grants

 2009 - : Adjunct prof of Biophysics, Numerical methods and Structure of matter dept of Physics Univ of Pisa